ecarter99/EMA_LSTM_model/README.md

 # EMA_LSTM_model

-## Preparation
+## Setup
 1. Setup Anaconda https://docs.anaconda.com/free/anaconda/install/
-2. Navigate to the Directory where you want to run the models in your terminal/commandline
+2. Setup Git on your system https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
-3. Setup Git on your system https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+3. Navigate to the Directory where you want to run the models in your terminal/commandline
 4. Clone the repository using the following command:
 ```
 git clone https://github.com/ecarter99/EMA_LSTM_model.git